Tagline

 Danny Kerrigan was eighteen years old when he was murdered on the Cuddies Strip

-Lord Chief Justice Aitchison
+Lord Aitchison

 Craigie Aitchison is an important figure in Scottish legal history.
 In 1929, he became the first ever Labour Lord Advocate.